rkddlsxo/e.m.pilot/README.md

 ### Security
 - **Never use your regular Gmail password**
-- Must create and use an app password
+- Must use app password
-- Gmail 2-step verification must be enabled
+- Gmail 2-step verification must be activated

 ### System Requirements
 - Backend API server must be running first
 - Internet connection required (for Gmail access and AI model usage)

+### Token Issuance Required
+- Currently requires tokens from Hugging Face due to lack of Qualcomm devices, as specified in app.py
+- Need to obtain tokens from Nomic and Hugging Face and modify accordingly
+- Future plans to use Qualcomm AI hub to download models for local use

 ---